T-infinity/miniapps/hypersolve-miniapp/README.md

 # Dependencies

-The hypersolve miniapp requires:
+The HyperSolve miniapp requires:

 - C++11 compliant compiler (we currently test with gcc v7.3.0, and the intel 2017 compiler)
 - the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) package

-# How to compile the hypersolve miniapp:
+# How to compile the HyperSolve miniapp:

 ```
 cd hypersolve-miniapp